2024–25 FC Barcelona season: April

-April began for Barcelona with them beating Atlético Madrid 1–0 away in the Copa Del Rey semi final through a Ferran Torres goal to set up a final with Real Madrid.
+April began for Barcelona with them beating Atlético Madrid 0–1 away in the Copa Del Rey semi final through a Ferran Torres goal to set up a final with Real Madrid.

-Barcelona then drew with Real Betis but extended their lead to 4 points after Real Madrid their next game.
+Barcelona then drew 1–1 with Real Betis but extended their lead to 4 points after Real Madrid lost their next game.

 Barcelona faced Borussia Dortmund in the Champions League quarter-finals and won the first leg 4–0 at home.
-Barcelona then beat Leganés 1–0 away to move closer to the title.
+Barcelona then beat Leganés 0–1 away to move closer to the title.

-Barcelona then lost the second leg of their champions league quarter-finals 3–1 to Dortmund but advanced to the semi-finals 5–3 on aggregate which marked the first time Barcelona had reached the semi-finals since the 2018–19 edition.
+Barcelona then lost the second leg of their champions league quarter-finals 3–1 to Dortmund but advanced to the semi-finals 3–5 on aggregate which marked the first time Barcelona had reached the semi-finals since the 2018–19 edition.

 Barcelona then came from behind to beat Celta Vigo in La Liga 4–3 to remain 4 points clear after Real Madrid won later that week.
 A 1–0 win over Mallorca from a Dani Olmo goal put Barcelona one step closer to the title.

-In the Copa Del Rey final against Real Madrid, Pedri opened the scoring for Barcelona in the 23rd minute, but Kylian Mbappé equalised in the 70th minute to make it 1–1.
-Aurélien Tchouaméni scored in the 77th minute to make it 2–1 to Real Madrid, but Ferran Torres scored in the 84th minute to send the match to extra time.
+In the Copa Del Rey final against Real Madrid, Barcelona won 3–2 after extra time.
+Pedri opened the scoring for Barcelona in the 23rd minute, but Kylian Mbappé equalised in the 70th minute to make it 1–1.
+Aurélien Tchouaméni scored in the 77th minute to make it 1–2 to Real Madrid, but Ferran Torres scored in the 84th minute to send the match to extra time.
 Jules Koundé then scored in the 116th minute to win the game for Barcelona giving the Catalan club their 32nd Copa Del Rey title.
 The match wasn't without controversy, as Antonio Rüdiger was seen throwing an ice cube at the referee getting a red card, Lucas Vázquez entered the pitch to confront the referee aggressively and got sent off, and Jude Bellingham argued with the ref aggressively getting shown a red card.
 The Copa Del Rey marked Hansi Flick's second trophy as Barcelona manager.

 Barcelona ended the month of April by facing Inter Milan in the Champions League semi-finals.
 Marcus Thuram scored in the first minute to give Inter the lead, with Denzel Dumfries scoring a second in the 21st minute.
 Lamine Yamal scored in the 24th minute to bring Barcelona back in the game.
 Ferran Torres equalised in the 38th minute.
-Dumfries then made it 3–2 to Inter Milan in the 64th minute, before Yann Sommer scored an own goal trying to save a Raphinha shot making the score 3–3, which would be the final score.
+Dumfries then made it 2–3 to Inter Milan in the 64th minute, before Yann Sommer scored an own goal trying to save a Raphinha shot making the score 3–3, which would be the final score.